qqq-wisc/satmap/README.md

 # SATMap
-This is a MaxSAT-based tool for the Qubit Mapping and Routing Problem
+   This is a MaxSAT-based tool for the Qubit Mapping and Routing Problem, implementing the algorithm described in [1].
+This branch represents the latest version of SATMap and should be used for best results.
+To reproduce the experimental conditions of the paper, see the [micro22-artifact branch](https://github.com/qqq-wisc/satmap/tree/micro22-artifact).

+# Dependencies

++ A C++ compiler, ``make``, and [GMP](https://gmplib.org/) to build the MaxSAT solver: [Open-WBO-Inc](https://github.com/sbjoshi/Open-WBO-Inc)
++ Python 3.8 or later with the third-party packages ``qiskit``, ``scipy``, and ``pysat``, which can all be installed via ``pip``

+There is also a Docker image avaliable [here](https://hub.docker.com/repository/docker/abtinm/qmapping) that provides a Ubuntu environment with the above preinstalled.

 # Installation
 1. Clone this repo *including the MaxSAT solver*